Splat Hair Dye Review

 It’s one thing to see how hair color looks on models, but another entirely to try it yourself.
 If you want to know what Splat is really like, then you’ve come to the right place.

-Hitting up the official website first, we got a feel for how Splat colors are enjoyed by users.
+Hitting up the official website first, I got a feel for how Splat colors are enjoyed by users.
 You’ll find a few of their bestsellers listed below along with their ratings:

 - Original Complete Kits (all colors) – 3.9/5 stars, 1,725 ratings